-Most vining or trailing fruits and vegetables can be trellised.
-Some require it (yard-long beans), but many gardeners do not realize that cucumber, watermelon, and cantaloupe can also be trellised.
+Most vining or trailing fruits and vegetables can be trellised, including cucumbers, watermelon, zucchini, and squash.
 Trellising is not mandatory but is recommended in hot or humid climates to prevent powdery mildew from ground contact.
-Hale's Best Cantaloupe offers good resistance to powdery mildew, though trellising remains beneficial.

 Cattle panels bent to shape are commonly used for trellising.
 Even large vegetables such as squash and melons can be supported-create a cradle from pantyhose when fruit appears.
 Peas and beans also trellis well.
-Black-eyed peas are a bush type and do not require support.
+Some included varieties are bush types that do not require trellising; this will be noted on the packet.